hybridgroup/cylon/README.md

     npm install cylon

-Then install modules for whatever hardware support you want to use from your robot (in this case, an Arduino using the Firmata protocol):
+Then install modules for whatever hardware support you want to use from your robot.
+For the example below, an Arduino using the Firmata protocol:

     npm install cylon-firmata

-Make sure to upload the "Standard Firmata" sketch or an equivalent firmata sketch to your Arduino first.
-Without that code running on the Arduino, firmata can't communicate with Cylon.
-You can find the example sketch in Examples > Firmata > StandardFirmata.

 ## Examples

+The example below connects to an Arduino, and every second turns the LED either on, or off.

-The example below connects to an Arduino that has the Firmata sketch installed, and that is connected on the port `/dev/ttyACM0`.
-Every second, it turns the LED either on, or off.
+The example requires that the Arduino has the Firmata sketch installed, and that it is connected on the port `/dev/ttyACM0`.
 You need to install Firmata on your Arduino, and to change the `port` parameter to match the port that your system is actually using.

+Make sure to upload the "Standard Firmata" sketch or an equivalent Firmata sketch to your Arduino first.
+Without that code running on the Arduino, Firmata can't communicate with Cylon.
+You can find the example sketch in your Arduino software under "Examples > Firmata > StandardFirmata".

 ### JavaScript: